Carbon farming: Challenges

 Carbon farming is not without its challenges or disadvantages.
 When ecosystem restoration is used as a form of carbon farming, there can be a lack of knowledge that is disadvantageous in project planning.
 Ecosystem services are often a side benefit of restoring ecosystems along with carbon farming, but often ecosystem services are ignored in project planning because, unlike carbon sequestration, is not a global commodity that can be traded.
 If and how carbon farming's additional sequestration methods can affect ecosystem services should be researched to determine how different methods and strategies will impact the value an ecosystem service in particular areas.
 One concern to note is that if policy and incentives are only aimed towards carbon sequestration, then carbon farming could actually be harmful to ecosystems.
 Carbon farming could inadvertently cause an increase of land clearing and monocultures when species diversity is not a goal of the landscapes project, so there should be attempts to balance the goals of carbon farming and biodiversity should be attempted.

 Critics say that the related regenerative agriculture cannot be adopted enough to matter or that it could lower commodity prices.
 The impact of increased soil carbon on yield has yet to be settled.

 Another criticism says that no-till practices may increase herbicide use, diminishing or eliminating carbon benefits.

 Composting is not an NRCS-approved technique and its impacts on native species and greenhouse emissions during production have not been fully resolved.
 Further, commercial compost supplies are too limited to cover large amounts of land.

+Carbon farming may consider related issues such as groundwater and surface water degradation.